TheGuyWhoIsIdiot/meditation-s-Patching-guides/launchar patching guid.md

 Replace roblox.com to yours.

 ## Thank me later, and thanks for watching this tutorial, subscribe and smash that like buton

+# aftermath?
+alr after you patched, you need to have brain and make the setup file directions, because it is pure pain.

+you can just use RobloxApp.zip and put all the directiories and 00ng anything with .zip name.
+Still, i dont recommend doing this, try out! because i never tested this ^^^^^